GoogleChromeLabs/container-query-polyfill/README.md

 - **CSS first**: The polyfill currently only supports `<style>` and same-origin `<link>` elements.
 Inline styles via the `style` attribute or CSSOM methods are not polyfilled.
 Likewise, JavaScript APIs like `CSSContainerRule` are not polyfilled, and APIs like `CSS.supports()` are not monkey-patched.
 - **Best effort**: Style changes that do not lead to observable DOM or layout mutations (e.g. changing `font-size` in a container without content) may not be detected, or may be detected a frame late on some browsers.
 [Complex sibling CSS selectors](https://github.com/GoogleChromeLabs/container-query-polyfill/issues/56) aren't supported.
-- Currently, there is no support for Shadow DOM, or functions like `calc(...)` in container conditions.
+- Currently, there is no support for functions like `calc(...)` in container conditions.
 Your contribution would be welcome!

 ## Supporting browsers without `:where()`